Skip to content

 The last existing photo of Kätchen (right) with her sister Hilla (Taken during a visit to Niedermarsberg - date unknown)

-On July 3, 1941 Bernhard wrote a letter to the Marsberg Sanatorium asking where Kätchen was sent.
-From there his letter was forwarded to the “Gemeinnützige Krankentransport GmbH” (non-profit patient transport company) in Berlin. .
-He later received a letter dated July 17, 1941 with the information that “Käthe Reichardt, born 8/21/1882, was transferred to the Bernburg/Saale sanatorium and nursing home” and that they had asked the Bernburg institution to get in contact with the family.
-But because the Käthe Reichardt mentioned in the letter had the wrong date of birth, she couldn’t be their Kätchen and Bernhard wrote again.
-About ten days later he received a letter from Bernburg with the information “We regret to inform you that the patient, Miss Auguste Luise Henriette Reichardt, born August 21, 1882 in Zeitz ... died here already on December 18, 1940 from a severe epileptic seizure.”
-Now it was absolutely clear that there was a mistake.
+Afterward, when going to visit Käthchen, Aunt Jenny was told that she was not in the Sanatorium anymore and had been sent to an unknown destination.
+The family made inquiries about Kätchen's whereabouts.
+On July 3, 1941, Bernhard wrote a letter to the Marsberg Sanatorium asking where Kätchen was sent.
+From there, his letter was forwarded to the “Gemeinnützige Krankentransport GmbH” (non-profit patient transport company) in Berlin.
+He later received a letter dated July 17, 1941, with the information that “Käthe Reichardt, born 8/21/1882, was transferred to the Bernburg/Saale sanatorium and nursing home” and that they had asked the Bernburg institution to get in contact with the family.
+However, because the Käthe Reichardt mentioned in the letter had the wrong date of birth, the family felt that it was a different individual and wrote again.
+About ten days later, a letter was received from Bernburg with the following information: “We regret to inform you that the patient, Miss Auguste Luise Henriette Reichardt, born August 21, 1882, in Zeitz ... died here already on December 18, 1940, from a severe epileptic seizure.”
+Meanwhile, according to Bernhard’s autobiography, her mother Omi had received a letter from Marsberg that her daughter had been transferred to the Herborn Sanatorium for "war-related security reasons."
+Furthermore, on July 10, 1941, Omi received a telegram from the Weilmünster Sanatorium that Kätchen had died the same day and that the funeral would be that next Sunday.

-So ‘Omi’ and Aunt Jenny went to Weilmünster Sanatorium.
-According to Bernhard’s autobiography, very unusually, “a dead woman was presented to them, who, emaciated beyond recognition, could only be recognized by her mother as her daughter Käthe by her deformed feet.”
-‘Omi’ herself wrote in a letter to the director of the Weilmünster Sanatorium “It was difficult to recognize my child - she had changed so much, if only her hair had not been cut off completely”
+Omi and Aunt Jenny went to Weilmünster Sanatorium.
+According to Bernhard’s autobiography, “a dead woman was presented to them, who, emaciated beyond recognition, could only be recognized by her mother as her daughter Käthe by her deformed feet.”
+Omi herself wrote in a letter to the director of the Weilmünster Sanatorium: “It was difficult to recognize my child - she had changed so much, if only her hair had not been cut off completely.”
+This information fits with the official cause of death, which was “Marasmus" (a severe cause of malnutrition caused by energy deficiency).
+Nevertheless, Omi was told that the patient had died of pneumonia, a false statement that was given to countless relatives at the time.

 Death Register Town of Weilmunster